Ignemia/ocvf/README.md

-# OCVF – Open Curriculum Vitae File
+# OCVF – Open Curriculum Vitae File Format

 > OCVF is an open, binary-encoded résumé format designed for reliable parsing, multilingual content, and easy export to PDF, HTML, or JSON.
 Write your information once, generate any layout you need, and let software handle the rest.